David Osmek: Minnesota Senate

-In 2021, amid protests for racial justice during the trial of Derek Chauvin, he introduced a bill that would make people convicted of a crime at a protest ineligible for student loans and other state financial aid.
+In 2021, amid protests for racial justice during the trial of Derek Chauvin, Osmek introduced a bill that would make people convicted of a crime at a protest ineligible for student loans and other state financial aid.

-Osmek retired from the senate in 2022.
+From 2022 to 2023, Osmek served as the 16th President of the Minnesota Senate.
+He retired from the Senate in 2022.

+2018 gubernatorial campaign

+On August 22, 2017, Osmek entered the 2018 Minnesota gubernatorial election.
+He ran on "Minnesota values" and on a populist message that bucked the party establishment.
+In January 2018, Osmek suspended his campaign and supported the Republican nominee.

+Post-state legislature

+In 2026, Osmek announced that he was leaving the Republican Party, citing a "corrupt" state party convention.

 Personal life

 Osmek is married to Kari.
 They have two children and reside in Mound, Minnesota, where Osmek served on the city council.
 He is a project manager.